 To name few of the “soft sigma” techniques and concepts, they include Team Dynamic, Myers-Briggs Type Indicator® (MBTI®), various Change Management models, Johari Window, and alike.
 Also, techniques, such as brainstorming, Affinity Diagram, N/3 multi-voting and alike, are very useful for teams to effectively work together.

 “Be the change that you wish to see in the world.”

 Yellow Belt learns what the DMAIC approach is about, and then participate on improvement projects as a team members.
 On the other hand, Green Belts and Black Belts are able to run improvement projects as project managers.
 The Lean Six Sigma Black Belt education teaches DMAIC in greater details introducing also the more advanced tools and methods.

 When you want to deepen your knowledge further, continue after the Black Belt course with the Master Black Belt education.
 You will become stronger change agent, and learn more on strategy, change management, coaching and Design for Six Sigma (DFSS).

 In contrary, for a quick awareness you can take a White Belt course.

 If you like the post, have a question or experience to share,

 please do COMMENT and SHARE it.

 About the Author:

 Iveta is passionate about business transformations and about enabling continual improvement cultures benefiting everyone.
-She is an experienced management consultant, change agent and certified Six Sigma Master Black Belt and Lean Sensei (Coach).
-She has been teaching and coaching hundreds of Lean Six Sigma professionals, incl. many Master Black Belts.
+She is an experienced senior management consultant, change agent and certified Six Sigma Master Black Belt and Lean Sensei (Coach).
+Iveta has been leading global transformations, and teaching and coaching hundreds of Lean Six Sigma professionals, incl. many Master Black Belts, worldwide.